A new publication, Critical and Radical Social Work: An international journal, is being launched by Policy Press Journals in early 2013.

 Similarly, next April a new series of six short edited texts from Palgrave Macmillan entitled Critical Issues in Contemporary Social Work, is released.
 These address the following areas: personalisation, the crisis in mental health, poverty and inequality, ethics and politics in social work, children and families social work, and the crisis in social care.
 We hope these books will also be available to buy at the conference.

-We have 396 guests and 62 members online
+We have 28 guests and one member online

 Contact us by email